Everything Is Logarithms

 \[y = \log_b (x) \Lra b^y = x\]

-And then, for instance, you can change the base of the logarithm with
+And then you can change the base of the logarithm with

 \[\log_b (x) = \frac{\log_a (x)}{\log_a(b)}\]